ItzhakS/Local-Transcript/MeetingTranscriber/IMPLEMENTATION_SUMMARY.md

 ## Next Steps

+Phase 2 (Transcription) is complete!
+See `PHASE2_SUMMARY.md`.

-To proceed with Phase 2 (Transcription):
+To proceed with Phase 3 (Speaker Diarization):

-1. Install MLX Whisper or faster-whisper Python package
-2. Create WhisperEngine.swift to interface with transcription
-3. Create TranscriptionManager.swift to orchestrate
-4. Add TranscriptView UI to display results
+1. Add SpeakerKit dependency to Package.swift
-5. Wire up AudioMixer output to transcription pipeline
+2. Create SpeakerKitManager.swift actor for diarization
+3. Integrate with TranscriptionManager to identify multiple speakers in system audio
+4. Update UI to show Speaker 1, Speaker 2, etc. instead of just "Others"

+> **Note**: SpeakerKit is 100% native Swift - no Python or pyannote required!

 ## Success Criteria: ✅ ALL MET